juankdiz/oneplusmg-trust-framework/pages/your-usecases/population-genomics.md

 * Contributions per country are expected to be proportional to the country's population
 * Minimum of 1,000 per population subgroup identified to support the detection of rare frequency variants and the comprehensive detection of common variants
 * Ancestral composition: Member states provided the country of origin composition of their population as a proxy for ancestry.
 40 ancestral subgroups were identified and included both country-specific subgroups outside of Europe (such as Turkey and Morocco) as well as groups that are not represented by a specific location (such as Roma).
 Countries that have their own national genome programs were excluded (such as the UK and China).
-The sequencing of these groups were distributed across the countries based on the country contributions, the minimum samples per subgroup and the proportion of subgroups in each country.
+The sequencing of these groups was distributed across the countries based on the country contributions, the minimum samples per subgroup and the proportion of subgroups in each country.

 ### WGS technology and data requirements